triestpa/Police-Analysis-Python/README.md

 figsize = (16,8)
 ```

-We're also setting a shared variable `figsize` that we'll reuse later on in our data visualization code.
+We're also setting a shared variable `figsize` that we'll reuse later on in our data visualization logic.

 #### 0.6 - Load Dataset